MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/create-manage-an-eventstream.md

     :::image type="content" source="./media/create-manage-an-eventstream/eventstream-management.png" alt-text="Screenshot showing the eventstream management." lightbox="./media/create-manage-an-eventstream/eventstream-management.png" :::

 ### Retention setting
 For the **retention** setting, you can specify the duration for which the incoming data needs to be retained.
 The default retention period is one day.
 Events are automatically removed when the retention period expires.
 If you set the retention period to one day (24 hours), the event becomes unavailable exactly 24 hours after it's accepted.
 You can't explicitly delete events.
+The maximum value for this setting is 90 days.
 To learn more about usage billing and reporting, see [Monitor capacity consumption for event streams](monitor-capacity-consumption.md).

 :::image type="content" source="./media/create-manage-an-eventstream/retention-setting.png" alt-text="Screenshot that shows the retention setting for an event stream.":::